Getting started

 Step 3: Verify Connection

-To ensure DB Optimizer is working correctly:
+To ensure DBO is working correctly:

 1. Run a few queries through your application